lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 If a dedicated bridge endpoint contract is not deployed behind a proxy (**R-5**), it must provide the capability to set/change the bridge contract instance used.

-### The Lido DAO recognition recommendations by the NEW
+### The Lido DAO recognition recommendations by the NEC

 The recommendations **R-5...R-8** are highly encouraged to follow for the recognition of the bridged wstETH endpoints by the Lido DAO.